SBRitter/hbz-deliver-module/hbz-deliver-module/README.md

 ## Deploy circulation module of lsp-apis-impl on Okapi

 Go back to the directory above the Okapi project (e.g. some directory like ~/code/ or ~/git/).
-Get the project and build & run the two subprojects domain-models-poc and circulation.
+Get the project and build & run the two subprojects "domain-models-poc" and "circulation".

 ```
 cd ../..